-- To provide an opportunity to produce and develop socially useful software. - To give an opportunity to students to prepare for major projects.

-2. OBJECTIVE

-- To provide an opportunity for structured team work and project management. - To provide an opportunity to practice the various phases in the SDLC - To introduce the prospect of effective technical documentation and presentation. - To provide an opportunity to practice time, resource and person management.
+- To provide an opportunity to produce and develop socially useful software. • - To give an opportunity to students to prepare for major projects. - 2.
+OBJECTIVE - To provide an opportunity for structured team work and project management. - To provide an opportunity to practice the various phases in the Software Development Life cycle - To introduce the prospect of effective technical documentation and presentation. - To provide an opportunity to practice time, resource and person management